rahulpargi641/Realm-Rush/README.md

        integer coordinates.

 #### Focus
-    - Learning Custom pathfinding for analog grid based world.
+    - Learn custom pathfinding for an analog grid-based world using the BFS algorithm.
-    - Get famalier with using data structures like dictionaries, lists.
+    - Get familiar with using data structures like dictionaries and lists.
+    - Become familiar with using a Particle System.

 ### Gameplay Demonstration
     For a visual demonstration of the gameplay, watch video on YouTube.